nlsdev/frontend/readme.md

 **c-**: Signify that something is a **Component**.
 This is a concrete, implementation-specific piece of UI.

 **w**-: Signify that something is a **Widget**.
-Similar to component but most often has complex business logic behind it and a team responsible for it.
+Similar to a component but most often has a team behind it responsible for it and its REST services.
 Think Player Account team owning a Wallet widget.

 **u-**: Signify that something is a **Utility** (or helper) class.
 Common utility classes are classes that add margin, padding, float or clearfixes.